sirmick/alfrd/README.md

 ## Contributing

-See `IMPLEMENTATION_PLAN.md` for development roadmap and `PROGRESS.md` for current status.
+See `STATUS.md` for current status and development roadmap.

 ## License